WalletScrutiny/WalletScrutinyCom/_hardware/myceliumcard.md

 The card is linked to {% include walletLink.html wallet='android/com.mycelium.wallet' verdict='true' %}

-As there were no updates on the product in many years, we consider it to be defunct.
+As there were no updates on the product in many years, we consider it to be **vaporware**.